-Mhen Transfers are Permitted.
-Pursuant to terms and conditions to be set forth in the Watermaster rules and regulations, and except as otherwise provided in this Judgment, Parties and Non-Pumper Class Members may transfer all or any portion of their Production Right to another Party so long as such transfer does not cause Material Injury.
+Men Transfers are Permitted.
+Pursuant to terms and conditions to be set forth in the Watermaster rules and regulations, and except as otherwise provided in this Judgment, Parties may transfer all or any portion of their Production Right to another Party so long as such transfer does not cause Material Injury.
 All transfers are subject to hydrologic review by the Watermaster Engineer.
+All transferees of water of transfers are subject to pro-rata reduction.

 16.2 Transfers to Non-Overlying Production Right Holders.
-Overlying Production Rights that are transferred to Non-Overlying Production Right holders shall remain on Exhibit 4 and be subject to adjustment as provided in Paragraph 18.5.10, but may be used anywhere in the transferee's service area.
+Overlying Production Rights that are transferred to Non-Overlying Production Right holders shall remain on Exhibit 4 (Amended) and be subject to adjustment as provided in Paragraphs 5.1.2.4 et. seq., 18.5.10, and 18.5.11, but may be used anywhere in the transferee's service area.

-Group.
+Mutuals Group.
 After the date of this Judgment, any Overlying Production Rights pursuant to Paragraph 5.1.1, rights to Imported Water Return Flows pursuant to Paragraph 5.2, rights to Recycled Water pursuant to Paragraph 5.3 and Carry Over water pursuant to Paragraph 15 (including any water banked pursuant to a Storage Agreement with the Watermaster) that are at any time held by any member of the Antelope Valley United Mutuals Group may only be transferred to or amongst other members of the Antelope Valley United Mutuals Group, except as provided in Paragraph 16.3.1.
-Transfers amongst members of the Antelope Valley United Mutuals Group shall be separately reported in the Annual Report of the Watermaster pursuant to Paragraphs 18.4.8 and
+Transfers amongst members of the Antelope Valley United Mutuals Group shall be separately reported in the Annual Report of the Watermaster pursuant to Paragraphs 18.4.8 and 18.5.17.

-18.5.17.
 Transfers amongst members of the Antelope Valley United Mutuals Group shall not be deemed to constitute an abandonment of any member's non-transferred rights.